philthinker/ICECUBE-VREPToolbox/README.md

 v3.1.0

+## INPORTANT!

+There are two bugs in this branch when you run the demos given.

+1. Please get rid of all the input arguments of ICECUBE, i.e. use "*icecube = ICECUBE()*".
+The same goes for any other demos.

+3. Please replace the scripts of UR5 in the vrep scene with the scripts in "ICECUBE/Lua/UR5Thread_main.lua".

 ## Introduction

 The ICECUBE-VREPToolbox is designed for acceleration of V-REP + MATLAB applications development.
 You DO NOT have to learn Lua language to make V-REP simulations tick!
 Some V-REP scenes are built exclusively for MATLAB remote operation that can be found in the repository.